leangjia/blender_docs/manual/render/cycles/render_settings/hair.rst

 These are global settings that apply to all instances of hair systems.
 The resolution of the strands is controlled by the step values in particle settings.
-Each hair system uses the material identified in the particle settings in the same way as Blender Internal.
+Each hair system uses the material identified in the particle settings.

 Use Hair
    Enables rendering of hair particle systems.